-The cost of accomodations comes to a total of $3,050 for 21 days, from September 8 to 28.
+We have note yet announced the cost of accomodations.
 Because this is a rigorous program, we know that not commutting and that having fresh food available (no grocery shopping or cooking) is a smart move.
 With some 12-hour days, the last thing you'll want to do is drive and cook.

 The accomodation fee is the direct cost of your housing, meals, and transportation, which is paid directly to our partnering venue.
 HYI does not collect any profit from offering this to students.

 We work very hard to keep costs as low as possible for you.
 Of course, we encourage that you do some research, but we believe that the cost of finding your own accomodation, car, and food will likely be more than staying on-site with the group.
 Plus, your down time to rest and to connect with others is priceless.

 Each room has two beds and access to a shared bathroom, meaning you will be sharing a room with one other person (we do not offer private rooms).
 You will be paired with another student based on your preferences and sleep habits that you indicate in your housing questionairre.